Why does therapy cost so much?

 After they complete their studies they have to (depending on their regulatory bodies) complete minimum training (normally 30 hours per year).
 This is ongoing for the rest of their careers to keep up to date with current knowledge.
 This is normally partly at their own cost, and partly at the cost of their employer.

 Often, therapists have their own professional indemnity insurance, which is for the duration of their career.

-In most countries, titles such as “Occupational Therapist” are known as protected titles – meaning that not just anyone can call themselves an “Occupational Therapist.
-Further, they are registered with a regulatory body which is an annual membership, which depending on the profession can be more than $1000 (per year).
+In most countries, titles such as “Occupational Therapist” are known as protected titles – meaning that not just anyone can call themselves an “Occupational Therapist”.
+Further, they are registered with a regulatory body which is an annual membership, which depending on the profession can be up to more than $1000 (per year).

 In addition to all of the above, most therapists have a collection of their own personal resources that they have either made in their own time or have purchased themselves.
 Depending on where they work, they may or may not have access to high quality resources.